Mesothelioma Diagnosis

 Get Your Free Download

 Many patients struggle to get an accurate mesothelioma diagnosis.
 It’s a very rare cancer, and it can take decades to develop after asbestos exposure.
-Primary care and general oncologists may lack experience with mesothelioma, so they may not be aware of the need to test for it.
+Primary care and general oncologists may lack experience with mesothelioma, so they might not think to test for it.

 Some of the biggest challenges include:

 • Latency period.
 It can take 10-50 years after asbestos exposure before noticeable symptoms of mesothelioma appear.
-This long latency period (the time between asbestos exposure and a malignant mesothelioma diagnosis) means that patients may not even remember being exposed to asbestos-containing products.
+This long latency period (time between asbestos exposure and a malignant mesothelioma diagnosis) means patients may not even remember being exposed to asbestos-containing products.

 • Nonspecific symptoms.
 In many cases, early signs of mesothelioma are brushed off as the flu or allergies.
 Patients may not suspect that their relatively mild symptoms could be caused by mesothelioma, and don’t know to get checked out until their symptoms worsen.